itom-project/itom/docs/userDoc/source/02_installation/install.rst

     * Windows 8 (not tested yet) *or*
     * Linux based OS (tested with Debian)

-* 32 or 64bit processor architecture
+* 32 or 64bit processor architecture, SSE and SSE2 support
 * 800MHz processor (dual-core recommended)
 * 512MB of RAM
 * 1024 x 768 screen resolution